BellsteinLabs/pyJangle/readme.md

 The simplest case is probably that of an event handlerupdating an application database that users will query via some mechanism such as an API, CLI, mobile application, etc to get the current state of the application.
 To do this in an idempotent manner, look at the query_builder in the [`pyjangle_sqlite3`][query_builder] package for inspiration.
 It boils down to using atomic conditional updates to populate application view tables.

-Another case would be when you need your event handler to fire off a command such as the [TransferDebited][transfer_event_handler] event handler in the [reference project][pyjangle_example].
+Another case would be when you need your event handler to fire off a command such as the [TransferDebited][transfer_event_handler] event handler in the [reference project][example].
 This is a narrow use case in between a simple event handler and an event handler that instantiates a saga.
 This case doesn't require a full-blown saga, but you need some guarantee that if the command fails, the event will be handled again at some point [until it succeeds][event_daemon].

 Another class of event handlers, as was previously mentioned, are those that instantiate a saga.
 PyJanlge makes these cases relatively simple.
 Sometimes, the event that's emitted is the first in a chain of events and commands known as a [`saga`][saga].
 In the reference project, take a look at the [`RequestSaga`][example_saga] feature for a situation where this is warranted.
 It is because the request involves coordination across multiple aggregates that a saga becomes relevant.
 In this case, the event handler would simply defer to [`handle_saga`][saga_handler], and assuming that the [`Saga`][saga] has been created and registered, the framework will take care of the rest.